Krxtopher/amazon-nova-omni-image-app/PROMPT_ENHANCEMENT_FEATURE.md

 2. **User Learning**: Users can see how their prompts were enhanced and learn better prompting techniques
 3. **Consistency**: Standardized enhancement approaches ensure consistent quality improvements
 4. **Flexibility**: Users can choose enhancement level or disable it entirely
-5. **Transparency**: Enhanced prompts are saved and visible to users
+5. **Transparency**: Enhanced prompts replace the original and are visible everywhere in the UI

 ## Future Enhancements